actions/importer-labs/jenkins/4-custom-transformers.md

 # Use custom transformers to customize Valet's behavior

-In this lab we will build upon the `dry-run` command to override Valet's default behavior and customize the converted workflow using "custom transformers".
+In this lab you will build upon the `dry-run` command to override Valet's default behavior and customize the converted workflow using "custom transformers".
 Custom transformers can be used to:

 1. Convert items that are not automatically converted.
 2. Convert items that were automatically converted using different actions.